-20. The recovery of benthic communities that have been impacted by the use of heavy equipment in the deployment of large bottom-trawling nets will take several decades.
+44. (20.)
 General Assembly resolution 61/105 of 8 December 2006 on sustainable fisheries, in which the Assembly called for fisheries using bottom-contacting gear to avoid significant adverse impacts on vulnerable marine ecosystems, has been particularly influential in reducing the impacts of bottom trawling on seabed habitats.
+However, the recovery of benthic communities that have been impacted by the use of heavy equipment in the deployment of large bottom-trawling nets will take several decades.

-51. Marine species distributions, overall, are shifting polewards as direct and mediated results of climate change.
+45. (51.)
+Marine species distributions, overall, are shifting polewards as direct and mediated results of climate change.
 Regionally, shifts are driven by changes in circulation, such as that associated with the El Niño Southern Oscillation and weakening of meridional circulation in the Atlantic.
+While predicting the impacts of changes in circulation is uncertain, particularly for those species that depend on ocean currents for their recruitment and dispersion, such as plankton species, possible changes include in primary production, nutrient distribution and exchanges with the atmosphere.

-47. On average, seasonal spring peaks in plankton biomass have advanced by 4.4 days per decade and the leading edges of species distributions have extended polewards by 72 km per decade.
-In the Antarctic, krill (Euphausia superba) recruitment to the adult population, which depends on the survival of larval krill during winter, is most likely to be altered by climate change.
+46. (47.)
+Microbial food webs account for most living biomass and nutrient recycling in the ocean, while metazoan food webs support most fisheries and the biological pump.
+On average, seasonal spring peaks in plankton biomass have advanced by 4.4 days per decade and the leading edges of species distributions have extended polewards by 72 km per decade.
+A comparison of known toxic events in 1970 with those observed in 2017 suggests that the public health and economic impacts of toxic events have increased in frequency and have spread globally.
+While there is reason to suspect that the combined effects of increases in coastal eutrophication, sea surface temperature and vertical stratification may favour the growth of dinoflagellates, the underlying causes of those trends remain a matter of speculation.

+47. In the Antarctic, krill (Euphausia superba) recruitment to the adult population, which depends on the survival of larval krill during winter, is most likely to be altered by climate change.
 Antarctic krill has been found to be more abundant following winters with extensive sea ice cover, while salps have been more abundant following winters in which the spatial extent of sea ice is relatively low.
-The observed decrease in sea ice extent (atributted to climate change) portends a long-term shift from a food web dominated by antarctic krill to one dominated by salps, with unknown cascading effects on the abundance of vertebrate predators.
+The observed decrease in sea ice extent (atributed to climate change) portends a long-term shift from a food web dominated by Antarctic krill -to one dominated by salps, with unknown cascading effects on the abundance of vertebrate predators.

-48. In the Arctic, as the vertical stratification of the water column has increased, net primary production has also increased.
-Enhanced primary production has also been associated with increases in the biomass of microbial plankton at the expense of microscopic algae.
-Warming has also influenced the relative abundance of krill species, with the boreal species Meganyctiphanes norvegica increasing and the cold-water species Thysanoessa raschii decreasing
+48. (48.)
+In the Arctic, as the vertical stratification of the water column has increased, net primary production has also increased.
+Enhanced primary production has also been associated with increases in the biomass of microbial plankton at the expense of microscopic algae a trend that appears to be related to upper ocean warming and occurring in most regions.
+Warming has also influenced the relative abundance of krill species, with the boreal species Meganyctiphanes norvegica increasing and the cold-water species Thysanoessa raschii decreasing.

-37. The total sea ice extent has been declining rapidly in the Arctic, but overall trends are insignificant in the Antarctic.
+49. (37.)
+The total sea ice extent has been declining rapidly in the Arctic, but overall trends are statistically insignificant in the Antarctic.
 In the Arctic the summer trends are most striking in the Pacific sector of the Arctic Ocean, while in the Antarctic the summer trends show increases in the Weddell Sea and decreases in the West Antarctic sector of the Southern Ocean.
 Variations in sea ice extent depend on ocean warming and changes in wind and ocean currents and the impact on ecosystems adapted to the presence of large extensions of sea ice.